 - your relationship to the referee

-• Make appropriate immigration and travel arrangements, including obtaining required travel documents, immunizations and health certificates.
+• Make appropriate immigration and travel arrangements, including obtaining required travel documents, immunisations and health certificates.

-• Make accommodation arrangements.
+• Arrange accommodation.
 Participating organisations may be able to assist with information, but housing will be the responsibility of the student.

-• Purchase adequate medical insurance coverage for the period of the internship and provide proof to York International before departure.
+• Purchase medical insurance from guard.me® for the period of the internship as part of the travel risk management program of York International, and provide proof to York International before departure.

 • Handle finances responsibly.